sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

     symbolic x integer?
     verify (forall x. add(x) > x)

-Rosette will convert this into an SMT formula and verify it's correctness using a backend solver.
+Rosette will convert this into an SMT formula and verify its correctness using a backend solver.

 If we give Rosette a falsifiable formula: